Healthcare Equality Index: Patient Non-Discrimination

 Informing Patients & Employees of Policy

-As recommended by The Joint Commission LGBT Field Guide, the first of the HEI Core Four criteria also calls on healthcare organizations with explicitly LGBT-inclusive patient non-discrimination policies to communicate those policies to their employees and patients.
-This practice provides useful guidance to employees and welcome assurance to patients.
+As recommended by The Joint Commission LGBT Field Guide, the first of the HEI Core Four Leader Criteria also requires healthcare organizations with explicitly LGBT-inclusive patient non-discrimination policies to communicate those policies to their patients in two documented ways.
+This practice provides very welcome assurance to patients and important guidance to employees.

-HEI participants are asked to communicate their LGBT-inclusive non-discrimination policy in at least two of the following ways:
+To receive Leader credit, HEI participants must document that they communicate their explicitly LGBT-inclusive non-discrimination policy to patients in at least two of the following ways:

 - Posted on facility website